Elaine Romero

-Elaine Romero is a Latina playwright, who grew up close to the border in San Juan Capistrano, California and has lived in Tucson, Arizona for many years.
-She is now an associate professor at the University of Arizona, teaching playwriting, script writing, and dramaturgy.
+Elaine Romero is a Latina playwright and professor at the University of Arizona School of Theatre, Film & Television, where she teaches playwriting, screenwriting, and dramaturgy.
+She is the author of more than 100 plays, including the Border Trilogy (Wetback, Mother of Exiles, and Title IX) and the War Pentalogy (Graveyard of Empires, A Work of Art, Revóluciones/Revolutions, When Reason Sleeps, and Martínez in Taos).
+In 2026, she was awarded a Guggenheim Fellowship in Drama & Performance Art by the John Simon Guggenheim Memorial Foundation in recognition of her demonstrated achievement and exceptional promise in playwriting.

 Childhood

 Romero has three brothers.
 Her mother was an educator and her father was a businessman.
 Her parents encouraged Romero and her siblings to be socially conscious and to be able to express their thoughts.
 As a result, her home was a home where “conversations about poverty, the death penalty, the prevalence of homelessness, presidential elections and warfare were commonplace, as were talks about the importance of community and charity”.
 This social consciousness is reflected in her plays, where characters that live in tragic and unfortunate situations are explored and social justice issues are presented to start conversations.
 Her work oftentimes presents characters that exist in more than one realm.
 She believes that every individual exists in different planes and is interested in capturing those unique experiences.

 Romero began writing at a young age, but she didn't tell anyone.
 In fact, her mother didn't discover her daughter's interest in writing until she found and read Romero's diary while cleaning the house.
 In high school, she mostly wrote short stories.
 At age fifteen, she went to a PEN conference with a short story about the death of her uncle, who died during active duty.